Mortgage match-up: “Foreclosure vs. short sale on your credit report.”

 But that’s not the end of the story.
 The presence of a foreclosure can also lead to a deficiency judgment, meaning the lender can come after you for the unpaid debt in some cases in certain states.

-So you’ve got to consider that aspect as well when deciding between a short sale and a foreclosure.
+So you’ve got to consider those aspects as well when deciding between a short sale and a foreclosure.

-On top of that, there are also certain rules when it comes to getting a mortgage after foreclosure or short sale.
+On top of that, there are also certain rules when it comes to getting a mortgage after a short sale or foreclosure.

-Generally, there is a shorter waiting period if it was just a short sale.
+Generally, there is a shorter waiting period if it was just a short sale as opposed to full-blown foreclosure.

-In other words, there is plenty to consider here.
+In other words, there is plenty to consider here beyond your credit scores.
 In either case, try to work with your lender to lessen the blow, and always get everything in writing when negotiating!